oyvinddd/ohcirclesegue/README.md

 - 3. Repeat step 1 and 2 for the unwind segue

-To determine where on the screen animation should originat from, override the prepareForSegue function:
+To determine where on the screen animation should originate from, override the prepareForSegue function:

 ```
 override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {

+    // sender object is an instance of UITouch in this case
     let touch = sender as!
 UITouch

+    // Access the circleOrigin property and assign preferred CGPoint
     (segue as!
 OHCircleSegue).circleOrigin = touch.locationInView(view)
 }
 ```

 ## License